mirhmousavi/Pois/README.md

 ## Exceptions

-Pois return these exceptions that is self-describe
+Pois return these exceptions that is self-described

 ```